How to Install Matomo with Nginx on Ubuntu

 sudo find /var/www/html/matomo -type d -exec chmod 755 {} \;

-This command changes the permissions of directories to 755, the standard for web directories.
+In effect, this command sets directory permissions to 755, which is the standard for web directories.

 Files Permissions